alexrobincrabbe/Boopball/README.md

 # UX
 ## Goals
 ### Visitor Goals
-The target audience for Boopball are:
+The target audience for Boopball is:
 - People who want to play a fun and colourful game

 User goals are:
 - Have fun
 - Try the game on different difficulty settings for replayability
-- Be able to play for as long as I want, and pause the game if necessary
+- Be able to play for as long as I want and pause the game if necessary

 Boopball fills these needs by:
-- Providing a simple easy to understand game interface that allows the user to play the game with a short learning curve
+- Providing a simple, easy to understand game interface that allows the user to play the game with a short learning curve
-- Allowing the user to select different time limits to adjust the difficulty if the game is too hard, and to try different difficulties after they have completed the game
+- Allowing the user to select different time limits to adjust the difficulty if the game is too hard and to try different difficulties after they have completed the game
 - Providing 5 different levels with different challenges to engage the player
 - Displaying colourful and fun graphics
 - Allowing the option to add sound effects to enhance the game experience